casper-network/docs-archive/implementation/execution-semantics.rst

 the chain), we view each deploy as a function taking our global state as input and producing a new global state as output.
-It is safe to execute two such functions concurrently if they do not interfere with each other, which formally can be defined to mean the functions *commute* (i.e. if they were executed sequentially it does not matter in what order they are executed, the final result is the same for a given input).
+It is safe to execute two such functions concurrently if they do not interfere with each other, which formally can be defined to mean the functions *commute* (i.e., if they were executed sequentially, it does not matter in what order they are executed, the final result is the same for a given input).
 Whether two deploys commute is determined based on the effects they have on the global state, i.e. which operation (read, write, add) it does on each key in the key-value store.
 How this is done is